resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 ## Key Pairs

-Complete the key pair checklist
+Create a Keypair with the help of the key pair checklist

 http://tinyurl.com/creating-a-keypair